-All wings, motors and associated parts to be used must be registered BEFORE their use and made available for the inspection during the registration period .....
+All wings, motors and associated parts to be used must be registered BEFORE their use and made available for inspection during the registration period June 12-th, 2014.

 The organisers have the right to inspect for class conformity and if necessary, ground any aircraft for safety reasons at any time during the event.